HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

 This kind of monitoring is obviously an ops's wet dream: volume of jobs per queue, throughput of jobs, failure rates... all become easy to monitor, and help answer other questions.
-The most important remains the **staleness** graphs as they allow for capacity planning, which is crucial for a fast growing app.
+The most useful graphs are the **staleness** graphs as they allow for capacity planning, which is crucial for a fast growing app.